-The internet speed required will vary from household to household based on the online activities performed by members of a given household.
+While 25 Mbps is a good download speed for most, households with more intensive bandwidth use may need more than that.
+The internet speed required will vary based on the online activities performed by members of a given household.

 Here are some rough estimates of the bandwidth you need for everyday activities.

 Also note, if you have an online gamer in your household, you’ll need around 5-10 Mbps to keep them happy while playing.
-However, at that speed, downloading a game can take quite a bit of time depending on the size of the game.
+However, downloading a game at that speed can take quite a bit of time.

 Download vs Upload Speed

-I understand between mobile devices, laptops, and other smart devices; a household can have dozens of connections.
-A good way to figure out how much download bandwidth you need is to assign a value to each device based its primary function.
+I understand between mobile devices, laptops, and other smart devices, a household can have dozens of connections.
+A good way to figure out how much download bandwidth you need is to assign a value to each device based on its primary function.

-For example, let’s say a family of 4 lives in a house with two 4K HD smart TV’s, 2 laptops and 4 smartphones.
-The most video streams that would run simultaneously is one for each family member.
-So, we have 32 Mbps for the 2 TV’s and then two 5 Mbps for a high definition video on each laptop.
-We then have a and 4 smartphones left.
+For example, let’s say a family of 4 lives in a house with two 4K HD smart TVs, two laptops, and four smartphones.
+The most video streams that would run simultaneously are one for each family member.
+So, we have 32 Mbps for the two TVs and then two five Mbps for a high-definition video on each laptop.
+We then have four smartphones left.
 Let’s assume family members multitask while watching a video.
 So we assign another 1 Mbps for web surfing on each device.
-Then suppose we have 4 other smart devices in the house (like Amazon echos.)
+Then suppose we have four other smart devices in the house (like Amazon Echo.)

 50 Mbps is All Most Household Need

 That would give us 42 Mbps for the four streaming videos, 4 Mbps for web surfing while watching, and 4 Mbps for the other smart devices.
-The grand total is 50 Mbps for a fairly high level of online household activity.
+The total bandwidth is 50 Mbps for a relatively high level of online household activity.